MY ROLE

 Listening to Users

-We followed up with customer interviews to validate in-store findings and better understand Sneha’s frustrations.
+We followed up with customer interviews to validate in-store findings and understand buyer’s frustrations, with many expressing a wish for a self-checkout option.

 No More Waiting